Coypu (dinghy)

-The Coypu is a class of small sailing dinghy.
+The Coypu is a class of small sailing dinghy designed by Alan Buchanan.
 It is a highly stable boat, suitable for beginners, and is normally sailed by two people, although three can be accommodated comfortably.

 Design

 The variants in the design of the coypu depend on the builder.
 The hull is normally glass-reinforced plastic construction, with buoyancy tanks on front, sides, and rear.

 The centreboard is metal, and the rudder is removable, either fixed (i.e. does not have a downhaul) or with a moveable blade.

 Most Coypu mainsails are normally raised by feeding the luff into the track on the mast, although some variants have gunter rig sails.
 The mainsheet is fixed to the stern of the boat.
 A jib is used for normal use and only one size is available.

 The boat is heavy in comparison with other dinghies, so traditionally they have proved popular at training centres where removing the boat from the water on a regular basis is not necessary.
 However, the design provides a stable boat in all weather, which is ideal for beginners, especially juniors.

 Also, a "sea scout" version of the coypu dinghy is available.